vaneenige/unswitch/README.md

 render();
 ```

+It's possible to connect up to two controllers at the same time.
+To make this work `side` is to be passed with either `L` (left) or `R` (right) for the controllers respectively.
 Calling `unswitch.update()` will check every button for a change in state.
 If a callback is provided the new state is passed along.
 The axis works in the same way, but instead of a `boolean` it will return a `number` from 0 to 8.
 Number 0 to 7 are for the joystick positions going clockwise, number 8 is used as default (center).

 > Buttons are mapped based on a single controller positioned horizontally.